HDeBoever/wind-tools/README.md

     Specifically programmed to read the data for the Halibut Bank Buoy, Station_ID = C46146 and the Sentry Shoal Buoy, Station ID = C46131

+    The overall functioning of this program is ressentially converting the .csv file to a pandas dataframe and storing it to HDF format.

   2. - environment_canada_data_scraper.py

+      Core Dependencies:

+      Anaconda for Python 3.6.5 (conda 4.5.2)
+      from os import listdir
+      from os.path import isfile, join
+      import pandas as pd, numpy as np, csv, io, requests, os, sys, urllib, shutil

     The primary objective of this script is to poll the Environment Canada website for hourly csv data.
 The script converts the .csv files to equivalent pandas dataframes, concatenates them, then stores the final frame in HDF5 format in a folder called weather_station_data.